 OpenVan.campβ World of motorhomes — here

-Luxury camper van based on Toyota HiAce unveiled in Japan for ¥8.3 million
+Luxury camper van based on Toyota Hiace priced at 8.3 million yen unveiled in Japan

 topics.smt.docomo.ne.jp JPN + 1 more

-Luxury camper van based on Toyota HiAce unveiled in Japan for ¥8.3 million
+Luxury camper van based on Toyota Hiace priced at 8.3 million yen unveiled in Japan

 © topics.smt.docomo.ne.jp

-Japanese tuning company J-Club has unveiled the Camper Style 2, a luxury camper van based on the Toyota HiAce.
-The price is approximately ¥8.3 million (about $55,000).
+Japanese tuning company J-Club has unveiled the Camper Style 2, a luxury camper van based on the Toyota Hiace.
+The model was showcased at the Tokyo Motor Show and also at an exhibition in Osaka.
+The price is approximately 8.3 million yen (about $55,000 USD).

 Key features

-• Six-seat cabin with a sofa area and foldable table
+• Six-seat cabin with a lounge area and foldable table.

 Story sources